Florida Senate Bill 266

-Florida House Bill 999, titled Public Postsecondary Educational Institutions, is pending Florida legislation relating to public universities within the state.
+Florida Senate Bill 266, also commonly known by its Florida House of Representatives counterpart House Bill 999, is Florida legislation relating to public universities within the state.
 Under the legislation, diversity, equity and inclusion (DEI) programs and certain college majors relating to DEI would be eliminated or heavily restricted; the legislation phrases such courses as being based on "unproven, theoretical, or exploratory content".
-The bill would prohibit state universities from including DEI and political identity filters within higher education hiring processes, and bans the usage of critical race theory in hiring.
-The bill was filed in the Florida House of Representatives on February 21, 2023, by Republican representative Alex Andrade, while a Florida Senate version, designated as SB 266 and given the title Higher Education, was filed seven days later by Republican state senator Erin Grall.
+The legislation would prohibit state universities from including DEI and political identity filters within higher education hiring processes, and bans the usage of critical race theory in hiring.
+The law was filed in the Florida House of Representatives on February 21, 2023, by Republican representative Alex Andrade, while a Florida Senate version was filed seven days later by Republican state senator Erin Grall.
+The senate version of the legislation, which was noted as less intense in its requirements than the house version, ultimately passed and was signed by governor Ron DeSantis, concurrently with the similar Florida House Bill 931, on May 15, 2023.
+SB 266 took effect on July 1, 2023.

-The bill is seen by both supporters and opponents as part of the manifestation of Florida governor Ron DeSantis' wide-reaching educational proposals.
-The governor is expected to sign the bill if it passes both houses of the Florida legislature.
-Akin to the Florida Parental Rights in Education Act (or the Don't Say Gay Act as described by opposition and protestors), HB 999 also received a massive amount of backlash from students, with protests beginning to be staged within days of its initial introduction into the Florida legislature.
-Protests occurred at many of Florida's largest universities.
+The law, which would ban multiple minority race studies as well as some parts of gender studies, is seen by both supporters and opponents as part of the manifestation of DeSantis' wide-reaching educational proposals.
+Akin to the Florida Parental Rights in Education Act (or the Don't Say Gay Act as described by opposition and protestors), SB 266 and HB 999 also became subject to widespread backlash from students, with protests beginning to be staged at high schools and state universities within days of its initial introduction into the Florida legislature.

 Background

 Under DeSantis, Florida has seen a wide number of bills relating to restricting education in the state.
 The most notable of these bills was the Parental Rights in Education Act, a law which restricted the instruction of homosexuality, gender identity, and various other LGBT+ issues and content within public elementary schools up to third grade.
 The law was dubbed by critics and a very large opposition as the Don't Say Gay act (less commonly the Don't Say Gay or Trans act), and was the subject of massive protests (particularly by students) across the country.
 The law was additionally protested by organizations representing various groups of people, from lawyers to pediatricians, and received scrutiny from the US federal government and a United Nations-affiliated official on LGBT+ discrimination.
 The entertainment industry also heavily mobilized against the bill, with DeSantis and the Florida legislator retaliating against The Walt Disney Company in particular by repealing the Reedy Creek Improvement District, which houses Walt Disney World.

-DeSantis' efforts have also been seen as one of his ways to counter the influence of former president Donald Trump.
-DeSantis is widely expected to challenge Trump in the 2024 Republican Party presidential primaries, and is seen by many outlets and commentators as the Republican Party nominee who could most likely defeat Trump's re-election bid.
-The former president has been attempting to counter DeSantis' sudden rise in popularity by making similar campaign promises in the field of education, announcing campaign promises to ban critical race theory and "bring back parental rights into our schools".